1 Leonardo da Vinci

 8 Nikola Tesla

 Nikola Tesla was a Serbian-American inventor, electrical engineer, mechanical engineer, physicist, and futurist best known for his contributions to the design of the modern alternating current electricity supply system, X rays, Radio, Remote Control, Laser, and Electric motors.
-Tesla developed and used fluorescent bulbs in his lab some 40 years before industry “invented” them.
-Nikola Tesla had... read more Nicola tesla gave us that much no..
-Of important things which no one could ever gave.
-Others researched the things in science but Nicola Tesla invented...
-Surely the underrated genius
+Tesla developed and used... read more Nikola Tesla gave us that much number of important things which no one else could ever give.
+Others researched things in science, but Nikola Tesla invented...
+Surely the underrated genius.

 9 William Shakespeare